louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 Discussion

 Many surgical procedures, such as hip or knee arthroplasty, involve moderate to severe pain over the course of several days following surgery.
 Such pain can delay ambulation and impede effective rehabilitation strategies.
-The role of a transdermal opioid patch in this setting may be appropriate as it provides effective analgesic, allows for good compliance, and offers certain advantages over other opioid analgesics, such as a ceiling effect for respiratory depression and less “likeability” as a drug of abuse.Although transdermal buprenorphine is a long-acting opioid, it may be appropriate for acute pain of several days’ duration.
+The role of a transdermal opioid patch in this setting may be appropriate as it provides effective analgesic, allows for good compliance, and offers certain advantages over other opioid analgesics, such as a ceiling effect for respiratory depression and less "likeability" as a drug of abuse.
+Although transdermal buprenorphine is a long-acting opioid, it may be appropriate for acute pain of several days' duration.
 However, for acute pain or postsurgical pain likely to be of short duration, such as dental pain, it is not useful, because the patch lasts for seven days and has a slow onset of action.

-Postsurgical pain control is an important aspect of clinical care and postsurgical pain is often undertreated.Inadequately treated postsurgical pain not only causes unnecessary suffering, it can delay ambulation, interfere with rehabilitation efforts, extend hospital stays, increase costs, decrease patient satisfaction, lead to complications, and has the potential to deteriorate into chronic pain syndromes, which are very challenging to manage effectively.In fact, chronic pain can be life altering for the patients and is associated with disability, depression, social isolation, and disruption in work, home, and family life.
+Postsurgical pain control is an important aspect of clinical care and postsurgical pain is often undertreated.
+Inadequately treated postsurgical pain not only causes unnecessary suffering, it can delay ambulation, interfere with rehabilitation efforts, extend hospital stays, increase costs, decrease patient satisfaction, lead to complications, and has the potential to deteriorate into chronic pain syndromes, which are very challenging to manage effectively.
+In fact, chronic pain can be life altering for the patients and is associated with disability, depression, social isolation, and disruption in work, home, and family life.

 It appears that a major obstacle toward wider acceptance or at least consideration of transdermal buprenorphine as an analgesic agent for acute pain is the fact that buprenorphine is one of the two main agents used in opioid rehabilitation.
-As such, healthcare professionals may have “typecast” buprenorphine as solely an agent for opioid rehabilitation requiring specific prescribing credentials may be required (special training, X-waiver).
+As such, healthcare professionals may have "typecast" buprenorphine as solely an agent for opioid rehabilitation requiring specific prescribing credentials may be required (special training, X-waiver).
 Transdermal buprenorphine has been approved for use in treating chronic pain (Butrans ®, Purdue Pharma, LP, Stamford, Connecticut, United States of America).
 A parenteral form of buprenorphine has also been approved for use in chronic pain patients (Buprenex ®, Reckitt Benckiser Healthcare UK, Ltd, Hull, England).
 The transdermal buprenorphine product is not indicated for use in opioid rehabilitation.
 The variety of opioid products and formulations are summarized in Table 2.

 ---